-ICE OPR will coordinate with the MCSO's Internal Investigations Unit to ensure notification as appropriate to the ICE SAC in New Jersey, the subject(s) of a complaint, and the person filing the complaint regarding the resolution of the complaint.
+ICE OPR will coordinate with the HCSO's Internal Investigations Unit to ensure notification as appropriate to the ICE FOD or SAC in Atlanta, Georgia, the subject(s) of a complaint, and the person filing the complaint regarding the resolution of the complaint.

-These Complaint Reporting and Allegation Procedures are ICE's internal policy and may be supplemented or modified by ICE unilaterally, ICE will provide MCSO with written copies of any such supplements or modifications.
+These Complaint Reporting and Allegation Procedures are ICE's internal policy and may be supplemented or modified by ICE unilaterally.
+ICE will provide HCSO with written copies of any such supplements or modifications.
 These Complaint Reporting and Allegation Procedures apply to ICE and do not restrict or apply to other investigative organizations within the federal government.